From Robert Hanneman on the Huntin’ Fool team: If I could hunt moose every year, I would give up elk hunting.

 Alaska-Yukon Moose

-Alaska offers moose draw tags.
+Alaska also offers moose draw tags.
 These draw tags are not necessarily better than the open units throughout Alaska.
-Alaska created these draw units as they were very popular and they wanted to limit the number of hunters or they were very accessible units.
+Alaska created these draws in units that were growing in popularity, to limit the number of hunters, and/or in units that were exceptionally accessible.
 We list a number of the draw hunts in the Alaska state section in the December issue of the Huntin’ Fool magazine every year.

-One thing to remember is that Alaska is a big state, but the moose densities are low per square mile.
-There definitely is not a moose around every corner, and more than one good hunter has come back humbled by Alaska.
-On average, the success rate on self-guided moose in Alaska is around 25%.
-Most hunters that use a hunt planning service typically have around 50% hunter success where guided clients typically average over 85% hunter success.
+Alaska is a big state, but the moose densities are low per square mile.
+There isn’t a moose around every corner, and more than one good hunter has come back humbled by Alaska.
+On average, the success rate of self-guided moose in Alaska is around 25%.
+Most hunters who use a hunt planning service have around 50% hunter success, whereas guided clients average over 85% hunter success.
 Now is a great time to be hunting moose in Alaska.
-Their population is doing well and there are a lot of opportunities.
+Their population is doing well, and there are a lot of opportunities.
 With the price increasing every year, I would suggest doing an Alaska moose hunt sooner rather than later.

 Canadian Moose